top of page

 The above photos are of the 20-million-ton slag pile (from United Verde Copper Company) which lies like a sleeping giant in Clarkdale, AZ.
 The slag, a.k.a tailings, are leftover byproducts from mining & smelting operations.

 United Verde produced 2 billion tons of gold, silver & copper during Arizona’s early years of statehood.
 In 2007, Freeport-McMoran acquired the company which had been operated by its next owner, Phelps Dodge since circa 1935 until its closure.
-Since then, FM has taken responsibility for the operation's environmental impacts, which includes soil remediation of historic sites & properties affected by the toxic fumes from airborne metals that went unchecked for decades.
+Since then, FM has taken steps toward mitigating the operation's environmental impacts, which include soil remediation of historic sites & properties affected by the toxic fumes from airborne metals that went unchecked for decades.

 "What's going on in Clarkdale is a good illustration of how the soil replacement program works and why it is needed.